gurjot06oct/Cplusplus/07 Pointers/04 Types/Functional.md

 ### Exploring Function Pointers in C++

 Function pointers in C++ are a powerful feature that allows functions to be treated as variables, facilitating dynamic function invocation, callback mechanisms, and more.
-This article provides an in-depth exploration of function pointers, covering their declaration, usage, and practical examples.

-Certainly!
-Let's break down the explanation into specific sections focusing on the usage and mechanics of function pointers in C++.

 #### Declaration and Assignment of Function Pointers